azavea/raster-vision-aws/README.md

 ### Record the AMI ID ###

-Be sure to record the AMI ID, which will be given in the last line of the output for `make create-ami` on a successful run.
+Be sure to record the AMI ID, which will be given in the last line of the output for `make create-image` on a successful run.
 Put this in the `settings.mk` as `AMI_ID`.

 ## AWS Batch ##